vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 Our story does not end here.
 The future student sees $X$ and must make some decision (such as what to write on the exam).
 Note that what $P$ is chosen by the student can (and generally will) depend on the realization that they saw.
 Therefore, call the present student's strategy $P(y)$.
 The future student has a conjecture about this strategy, $\tilde{P(y)}$, and forms a posterior -- via Bayes' rule -- based on the signal they saw and the conjecture they held.
 In equilibrium, this conjecture is correct; the present student indeed finds it optimal to play $\tilde{P(y)}$.

+**A Simple Example**

+The following example will not necessarily provide new insights, but hopefully will help readers grasp the above concepts.
+Consider that present student observes variable $Y$, with support $\{0,1\}$.

+In everyday terms, this would mean that the student sees the answer to the test the day before, and it is either $0$ or $1$ with equal probability.

+Unfortunately, due to some abysmal memory,

 Semi-Behavioral Learning-Constrained Agents
 ------------